juji-io/datalevin/README.md

 ## :rocket: Status

-Both Datascript and LMDB are mature and stable libraries.
-Building on top of them, Datalevin is extensively tested with property-based testing.
+Datalevin is extensively tested with property-based testing.
 It is also used in production at [Juji](https://juji.io).

 Running the [benchmark suite adopted from Datascript](https://github.com/juji-io/datalevin/tree/master/bench), which write 100K random datoms in several conditions, and run several queries on them, on a Ubuntu Linux server with an Intel i7 3.6GHz CPU and a 1TB SSD drive, here is how it looks.